enkidevs/curriculum/lua/roblox-studio/properties-iii/data-i.md

 ---

 ## Practice
-Let's say I made a script that changes incomplete instances into complete ones, and I want to differentiate the incomplete ones from the complete ones by editing their names.
+Let's say you made a script that changes incomplete instances into complete ones, and you want to differentiate the incomplete ones from the complete ones by editing their names.

-Finish the code that lets me change the name of a newly completed instance to "Updated3.3" in Baseplate.
+Finish the code that lets you change the name of a newly completed instance to "Updated3.3" in Baseplate.

 ```lua
 completedPartVariable = game.Workspace.Baseplate.Incomplete